kevincornila136/car_tracker_gps_app/README.md

 - OpenStreetMap
 - Tailscale (WireGuard VPN)

-Pentru rulare:
+Running the project:
-1. Se configurează baza de date MySQL și fișierul `application.properties`
+1. Configure the MySQL database and the `application.properties` file
-2. Se pornește serverul Spring Boot
+2. Start the Spring Boot server
-3. Se configurează IP-ul serverului în aplicația Android
+3. Configure the server IP inside the Android application
-4. Se rulează aplicația Android și interfața desktop Java Swing
+4. Run the Android application and the Java Swing desktop interface
-5. Datele GPS vor fi transmise și afișate în timp real
+5. GPS data will be transmitted and displayed in real time